edescourtis/typed-json.github.io/Readme.md

-# Typograph
+# Typed JSON

-Typograph is a JSON based format for defining structured JSON data, that can be used by language type systems or contract / guard librarires to do guarantees about type safety.
+Typed JSON is a format for defining structured [JSON][] data, that can be used by language type systems or contract / guard librarires to do some type safety guarantees.

 ## Format